Microchem’s microbial genetic sequencing accurately identifies an organism with the help of phylogenetics.

 The Science Behind Phylogeny:

 Phylogeny is the method of understanding evolutionary relationships by comparing genetic information of organisms.
-Often, a phylogenetic tree is used to help pinpoint species of similar descent, where each branch resembles a change in physical or genetic variance.
+Phylogenetic trees help pinpoint species of similar descent, where each branch resembles a change in physical or genetic variance.
 By comparing a multitude of known genetic species, our lab identifies organisms with MicroSEQ ID: a database that utilizes a phylogenetic tree to display isolate reports.

 Phylogeny and MicroSEQ ID:

 Often referred to as the gold standard of microbial identification, Microchem takes a molecular approach to identify contamination points.
-Our lab locates and amplifies the 16S rRNA gene for bacterial samples and the LSU D2 region for fungi, regions often used to compare phylogenetic relationships among organisms.
+Our lab locates and amplifies the 16S rRNA gene for bacterial samples and the LSU D2 region for fungi to compare phylogenetic relationships among organisms.
 As the final step in our microbial identification process, MicroSEQ ID comparatively analyzes the DNA sequence results to a database of over 20,000 validated species.
 Having a large collection of genetically known taxa makes finding the microbial's identity seamless.
-The genetic sequence is ranked in similarity to the database’s organisms and displays the results on a phylogenetic tree.
+The isolate's genetic sequence is ranked in similarity to a database of known organisms and displays the results on a phylogenetic tree.
 The phylogenetic tree allows our lab to report, with confidence, the correct identity of your isolate.